Chapter 29: AI Governance and CI/CD Integration

 - Define AI governance and explain why it is essential for AI-generated code

-- Implement governance rules: mandatory code review, security scanning, test coverage thresholds (>90%)
+- Implement governance rules: mandatory code review, security scanning, and coverage thresholds

-- Design and implement a spec-validated CI/CD pipeline with six stages
+- Design a spec-validated CI/CD pipeline with explicit gates

-- Address compliance: audit trails, traceability from spec to deployed code
+- Preserve traceability from specification to deployed code

 What Is AI Governance?